julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~Be conservative in what you send, be liberal in what you accept (Postel's Law)~

+In theory, it's better to be flexible and lenient when receiving data to avoid breaking the system when receiving unexpected data or data that doesn't conform to the expected format or structure.

-Malicious actors exploit lax input validation to inject harmful code or manipulate protocols.
+In practice, malicious actors exploit lax input validation to inject harmful code or manipulate protocols, leading to security vulnerabilities and data breaches that can have serious consequences.

 **Be conservative in both what you send and receive.**